plazajan/Prolog-Arrays/README.md

       `NewArray` - a variable.

 >Result:
-      NewArray becomes a term representing the array containing the
+      `NewArray` becomes a term representing the array containing the
-      elements Array that contains except `Position` where `NewElement` is stored. `Array` and `NewArray` have a large part of their structure in common; therefore it is advised not to use `Array` after `NewArray` is obtained - some changes made to Array may cause changes to
+      elements of Array except `Position`, where `NewElement` is stored. `Array` and `NewArray` have a large part of their structure in common; therefore it is advised not to use `Array` after `NewArray` is obtained - some changes made to Array may cause changes to